0xPolygon/polygon-docs/docs/cdk/get-started/deploy-validium/contracts/prerequisites.md

 ```

 !!! danger
-    Don't forget: the system removes this file on shutdown.
+    Don't forget, the system removes this file on shutdown.